Will Rivian Automotive Inc. (RIVN) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a -42.48% loss in the last 1 month and extending the period to 3 months gives it a -44.00%, and is -6.59% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.18% over the week and 6.11% over the month.
+The stock witnessed a -40.52% gain in the last 1 month and extending the period to 3 months gives it a -51.05%, and is -9.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.99% over the week and 6.36% over the month.

 Rivian Automotive Inc. (RIVN) Analyst Forecasts